Visas, legislation, regulations and other

 All student visas are issued with a series of conditions which you must follow during your period of study.
 Student visas are issued with the following minimum conditions:

 If a student does not maintain adequate academic progress and consequently needs to extend their studies beyond the completion date on their eCOE then they will need to apply for a new student visa to allow them to stay in Australia to complete their course.
+A new student visa is not guaranteed.

 How to apply for a student visa